How To Buy Bonds In Australia (ASX): A Step-by-Step Guide

 Bond ETFs pay interest monthly, and you receive the capital gains as a yearly dividend.

-There are several easy and affordable ways to access the bond market in Australia.
+There are several ways to access the bond market in Australia.
 You can buy bonds listed on ASX in the following ways:

 • Bond ETFs: This is an exchange-traded fund comprising a set of securities listed on a stock exchange.
 Bond ETFs generally track an index or a bundle of bonds to replicate its returns.
 Hybrid bond ETFs are riskier than other derivatives, so research before investing in them.